OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 Select the network.
 You will need to choose a network that has access to the ESX hosts.

 Review the settings selection and click finish.
-Wait for the Virtual Machine to appear in the cluster.
+Wait for the Virtual Machine Template to appear in the cluster.

 .. image:: /images/vOneCloud-download-deploy-007.png
     :align: center

-After importing the vOneCloud OVA and before powering it on, the vOneCloud Virtual Machine can be edited to, for instance, add a new network interface, increase the amount of RAM, the available CPUs for performance, etc.

-Now you can power on the Virtual Machine.
+After importing the vOneCloud OVA it needs to be cloned into a Virtual Machine.
+Before powering it on, the vOneCloud Virtual Machine can be edited to, for instance, add a new network interface, increase the amount of RAM, the available CPUs for performance, etc. Now you can power on the Virtual Machine.

 .. _download_and_deploy_control_console: